bifffly/muninn/README.md

-# rydja-server
+# muninn

-This is a basic implementation of a ryðja server in Rust.
+This is a basic implementation of an Odin server in Rust.
 It is based loosely off of the HTTP server tutorial in the Rust documentation.

 ## Serving files